It has been three years since I started writing and publishing new articles on this site consistently. If I’m being honest, it’s not easy.

 People talk about how to improve your appearance, how to manage your online presence, and how to show off the accomplishments you’ve achieved.
 But adopting the pro attitude is just like being mature, it’s what you do every day: not your age, your reputation, or the money you have in your bank account.

 Here are three tips I learned in becoming professional from the book Your Move by Ramit Sethi:

 - Always be prepared.
 Professionals plan ahead.
 Instead of doing what they feel like doing from moment to moment, they spend their time and energy strategically based on the outcome they want to create.

 - Always be proactive.
 People who adopt a professional attitude don’t wait around for people tell them what to do.
 They’re proactive in learning new information, in contributing their expertise, and in solving problems for the people they serve.

 - Teach people how to respect your professionalism.
 Be proud of yourself by adopting a professional attitude.
 Instead of getting pushed around, show people how to respect your work and time.

 First, thank you for reading all the way to the end of this article.
 Now, you have only two choices: Easy Work or Hard work.

 Easy Work: Authenticity before professionalism.
 Do the work based on how you feel and then internalize it by showing the world your vulnerabilities.

 Hard Work: Professionalism before authenticity.
-Do the work regardless of how you feel and measure your success based on how well you serve your people.
+Do the work regardless of how you feel and measure your success based on how well you serve the people you want to serve.

 Again, adopting the professional attitude is hard, but once you step up to that level, you can’t go back because you get to see and accomplish so much.